emacs-mirror/emacs/mps/manual/source/pool/intro.rst

 First, do you need the MPS to :term:`automatically <automatic memory management>` :term:`reclaim` :term:`unreachable` blocks?
-If so, you need an automatically managed (garbage collected) pool class and you should consult :ref:`Choosing an automatic pool class` below.
+If so, you need an automatically managed (garbage collected) pool class and you should consult :ref:`pool-choose-automatic` below.
-Otherwise, you need a manually managed pool class and you should consult :ref:`Choosing a manual pool class` below.
+Otherwise, you need a manually managed pool class and you should consult :ref:`pool-choose-manual` below.

+.. _pool-choose-automatic:

 Choosing an automatic pool class
 --------------------------------